Skip to content

 Frequently asked questions

-Yes it is possible to write your own Will in the UK however, it is very important to receive full advice and ensure your Will is correctly drafted, signed and witnessed.
-If any aspect of your Will is not done properly, it may be invalid and your wishes may not be followed on your death.
-Even if a homemade Will is valid, sometimes issues need to be rectified once you have died and this can end up costing more to fix than it would have cost to make a Will.
+Yes, it is possible to write your own will in the UK; however, it is very important to receive full advice and ensure your will is correctly drafted, signed, and witnessed.
+If any aspect of your will is not done properly, it may be invalid, and your wishes may not be followed upon your death.
+Even if a homemade will is valid, sometimes issues need to be rectified once you have died, and this can end up costing more to fix than it would have cost to make a will.

-A person must have capacity to make a Will and not be unduly influenced by anyone as to the contents.
-It is possible for people to challenge Wills based on lack of capacity or coercion and this process would be very stressful for your loved ones.
-As part of our service, we check for these issues before a Will is drafted and signed to ensure your Will is as watertight as possible to give clients peace of mind.
-Our team have the specialist knowledge to guide you through the process and ensure that the ill you complete is valid and is appropriate for your circumstances.
+A person must have the capacity to make a will and not be unduly influenced by anyone as to its contents.
+It is possible for people to challenge wills based on a lack of capacity or coercion, and this process would be very stressful for your loved ones.
+As part of our service, we check for these issues before a will is drafted and signed to ensure your will is as watertight as possible to give clients peace of mind.
+Our team has the specialist knowledge to guide you through the process and ensure that the will you complete is valid and appropriate for your circumstances.

 The David Gray Wills Solicitors Team